-Thinking about where to get free pallets to start a home project, or more steady sources of available used pallets to generate work as a pallet street vendor or a pallet recycling business?
+Thinking about where to get free pallets to start a home project (Read my article on 6 Things to Make with Pallets), or more steady sources of available used pallets to generate work as a pallet street vendor or a pallet recycling business?
 Scrap pallet recovery can range from small quantity pickups to full truckload retrieval.
 Pallet street vendors, commonly referred to as pallet pickers, may accumulate small quantities of pallets picked up on the curb or alley, while national pallet recycling companies such as IFCO Systems may provide national pallet removal services for larger companies, serving several locations across the country.

 Where Can Scrap Pallets Be Found?